open-AIMS/ReefBiodiversityAccountingModellingExamples/README.md

 Note, the functions in `ReefBiodiversityAccountSetup`require a config file detail where Allen Atlas and NOAA data sets are saved.
 The structure of this `config.toml` file is detailed in `plot_allen_atlas_data_example.ipynb`.

-### pluto_notebook_Moore_example
-This folder contains a Pluto.jl script for an interactive notebook demonstrting spatial plotting and control and impact site selection for a domain around Moore Reef.

-Pluto needs to be installed and then launched in the Julia app to open and run the file.
-The file also needs the same `config.toml` file describing data filepaths as decribed in `plot_allen_atlas_data_example.ipynb`.